Can I Use Regular Soap In An HE Washer?

 Are HE soaps and regular detergents interchangeable?

 The short answer is very simple.
 Nope.
 They are not.
 In fact, for your washer’s and your clothes’ sake you should never use regular laundry detergents in a high-efficiency washer.
-Not even natural laundry detergents, regular laundry detergent pacs or tablets, or powder laundry detergents.
+Not even natural laundry detergents, Laundry Pacs Product Page, or powder laundry detergents.
 ONLY HE detergents should be used in these washers.
 And why?
 Well, because either top-loading or front-loading High-Efficiency washers are designed to use very low water levels and a tumbling washing action.
 For this reason, HE detergents are created to be especially low--sudsing and formulated to provide clean washloads in these energy-saving washers.

 But fret not, these detergents are actually very easy to find in grocery stores.
 With the rising popularity in HE Washers (because of their savings on energy and water, no doubt!) brands have come to release readily available HE versions of their most popular detergents.
 Even natural laundry detergents and laundry pods have HE-versions.
-In fact, most laundry pods nowadays are certified to be used in HE machines.
+In fact, most laundry pods nowadays are Know What's In Your Soap.
 When buying laundry detergents, watch for the HE symbol but also ensure that all the soap bottles you pick up from the shelf each carry the HE logo.

 Even though you might be tempted to use more detergent than you normally would because of the low sudsing qualities of HE detergent, refrain from that!
 There is no clear tests that point out to suds being synonym with cleanliness.
-What actually cleans your clothes is the friction between garments and water that happens when the washer is on the washing cycle.
+What actually cleans your clothes is How Do Washing Machines Work that happens when the washer is on the washing cycle.

-If you see a mass of bubbles or realize that you’ve used the wrong detergent, don’t panic.
+If you see a mass of bubbles or realize that you’ve used the wrong detergent, Laundry Mistakes And Mishaps.
 It’s simple cancel the washing cycle, and restart the HE washer and select the spin cycle.
 Afterwards, follow with a rinse/spin cycle with cold water to remove the suds from the wash load.
 Finally, proceed with a regular washing cycle with cold water, to remove any leftover detergent.